Norwich Victoria railway station

-Norwich Victoria was a railway station in Norwich in Norfolk and the former terminus of the Great Eastern Main Line.
-There were at one time three railway stations in Norwich, the others being Norwich City and Norwich Thorpe.
-Currently, only the former Thorpe station, now known simply as "Norwich", remains in use.
+Norwich Victoria was a railway station in Norwich, Norfolk, England, and the former terminus of the Great Eastern Main Line.
+It was at one time one of three stations located in Norwich, the others being Norwich City and Norwich Thorpe.
+City station closed in 1959, but Thorpe station, now known simply as Norwich, remains in use.

 Opening

 The station was opened by the Eastern Union Railway (EUR), with regular passenger services commencing on 12 December 1849.
 The booking hall of the station had once housed a circus which formed an entertainment centre known as Ranelagh Gardens.
 The circus on the site had been operated by a Spanish-sounding gentleman named Pablo Fanque (in reality a Mr Darby from Norwich) and when the EUR purchased the site they then sold the various circus fittings.

 The station had two platforms arranged in a V-shape, with the V at the south end and the rotunda (or pantheon) containing the ticket office at the north end.
 A small garden was located between the two platforms.
 According to the 1914 Ordnance Survey plan of the site, there was a two-road engine shed (which measured 136 feet by 40 feet) and a turntable to the west of the station, and goods facilities to the east.